-- 1 Take adverse action against a nurse's multistate licensure privilege to (1) 2 practice within that party state.
-3 Only the home state shall have the power to take adverse action 4 against a nurse's license issued by the home state.
-5 For purposes of taking adverse action, the home state licensing board b.
-6 shall give the same priority and effect to reported conduct received 7 from a remote state as it would if such conduct had occurred within 8 the home state.
-In so doing, the home state shall apply its own state 9 laws to determine appropriate action.
-10 Issue cease and desist orders or impose an encumbrance on a nurse's (2) 11 authority to practice within that party state.
-Complete any pending investigations of a nurse who changes primary state 12 (3) 13 of residence during the course of such investigations.
-The licensing board 14 shall also have the authority to take appropriate action(s) and shall promptly 15 report the conclusions of such investigations to the administrator of the 16 coordinated licensure information system.
-The administrator of the 17 coordinated licensure information system shall promptly notify the new 18 home state of any such actions.
-19 Issue subpoenas for both hearings and investigations that require the (4) 20 attendance and testimony of witnesses as well as the production of evidence.
-21 Subpoenas issued by a licensing board in a party state for the attendance and 22 testimony of witnesses or the production of evidence from another party 23 state shall be enforced in the latter state by any court of competent 24 jurisdiction, according to the practice and procedure of that court applicable 25 to subpoenas issued in proceedings pending before it.
-The issuing authority 26 shall pay any witness fees, travel expenses, mileage, and other fees required 27 by the service statutes of the state in which the witnesses or evidence are 28 located.
-29 Obtain and submit, for each nurse licensure applicant, fingerprint or other (5) 30 biometric-based information to the Federal Bureau of Investigation for 31 criminal background checks, receive the results of the Federal Bureau of 32 Investigation record search on criminal background checks, and use the 33 results in making licensure decisions.
-34 If otherwise permitted by state law, recover from the affected nurse the costs (6) 35 of investigations and disposition of cases resulting from any adverse action 36 taken against that nurse.
-37 (7) Take adverse action based on the factual findings of the remote state, 38 provided that the licensing board follows its own procedures for taking such 39 adverse action.
-40 - If adverse action is taken by the home state against a nurse's multistate license, the nurse's multistate licensure privilege to practice in all other party states shall be deactivated until all encumbrances have been removed from the multistate license.
-All home state disciplinary orders that impose adverse action against a nurse's multistate license shall include a statement that the nurse's multistate licensure privilege is deactivated in all party states during the pendency of the order. - Nothing in this Compact shall override a party state's decision that participation in an alternative program may be used in lieu of adverse action.
-The home state licensing board shall deactivate the multistate licensure privilege under the multistate license of any nurse for the duration of the nurse's participation in an alternative program. - "§ 90-171.95E.
+- (2) Issue cease and desist orders or impose an encumbrance on a nurse's authority to practice within that party state. - (3) Complete any pending investigations of a nurse who changes primary state of residence during the course of such investigations.
+The licensing board shall also have the authority to take appropriate action(s) and shall promptly report the conclusions of such investigations to the administrator of the coordinated licensure information system.
+The administrator of the coordinated licensure information system shall promptly notify the new home state of any such actions. - Issue subpoenas for both hearings and investigations that require the attendance and testimony of witnesses as well as the production of evidence.
+Subpoenas issued by a licensing board in a party state for the attendance and testimony of witnesses or the production of evidence from another party state shall be enforced in the latter state by any court of competent jurisdiction, according to the practice and procedure of that court applicable to subpoenas issued in proceedings pending before it.
+The issuing authority shall pay any witness fees, travel expenses, mileage, and other fees required by the service statutes of the state in which the witnesses or evidence are located. - Obtain and submit, for each nurse licensure applicant, fingerprint or other biometric-based information to the Federal Bureau of Investigation for criminal background checks, receive the results of the Federal Bureau of Investigation record search on criminal background checks, and use the results in making licensure decisions. - (6) If otherwise permitted by state law, recover from the affected nurse the costs of investigations and disposition of cases resulting from any adverse action taken against that nurse. - (7) Take adverse action based on the factual findings of the remote state, provided that the licensing board follows its own procedures for taking such adverse action. - (b) If adverse action is taken by the home state against a nurse's multistate license, the nurse's multistate licensure privilege to practice in all other party states shall be deactivated until all encumbrances have been removed from the multistate license.
+All home state disciplinary orders that impose adverse action against a nurse's multistate license shall include a statement that the nurse's multistate licensure privilege is deactivated in all party states during the pendency of the order. - (c) Nothing in this Compact shall override a party state's decision that participation in an alternative program may be used in lieu of adverse action.
+The home state licensing board shall deactivate the multistate licensure privilege under the multistate license of any nurse for the duration of the nurse's participation in an alternative program.

+"§ 90-171.95E.
 Coordinated licensure information system and exchange of information.